Updated April 2025--Are you curious about seeing Ireland's must-see attractions?

-The ones listed here range from a long-abandoned island off the coast of Co.
-Kerry to a giant crater covered in grass that's close to a fairy fort, an abandoned old house that some say attracts paranormal activity, as well as the real head of a saint on display in one of Ireland's Roman Catholic churches.
+The ones listed here range from a long-abandoned island off the coast of County Kerry to a giant crater covered in grass that's close to a fairy fort, as well as an abandoned old house that some say attracts paranormal activity, and the real head of a saint on display in one of Ireland's Catholic churches.

 Tucked into the cleft of Knocknarea (where on top, according to legend, lies the grave of Connacht's mythical Queen Maeve) is a most unusual phenomenon known in County Sligo as The Glen.